Newborough beach also known as Llanddwyn beach is a stunningly long beach which is flanked by the equally beautiful Newborough forest.

-Section 9 of the Anglesey Coastal Path which starts from Llyn Rhos Du and ends at Aberffraw, travels along the southern edge of Newborough forest then long Llanddwyn beach then across Llanddwyn Island and then back through the forest and onto the A4080 at the start of the Malltraeth cob.
+It then travels along Llanddwyn beach then across Llanddwyn Island and then back through the forest and onto the A4080 at the start of the Malltraeth cob.

 The map link to this section of the Anglesey Coastal Path is here

 H5 Submarine Tragic Loss

 HMS H5 was a British submarine built by Canadian Vickers Limited, in Montreal, and was launched in June 1915 to serve in the First World War.